 Letter of Intent - due approximately 10 weeks before the sponsor deadline

-When a faculty member receives notification of a limited submissions funding opportunity (or personally finds a limited submissions funding opportunity him/herself), and is interested in applying, he/she is required to submit a letter of intent (LOI) via email to email@example.com (and cc his/her respective chair and dean).
+When a faculty member receives notification of a limited submissions funding opportunity and is interested in applying, he/she is required to submit a letter of intent (LOI) through our Limited Submissions portal for active competitions (and cc his/her respective chair and dean).
+If a faculty member finds a limited submissions funding opportunity that is not active through the portal, he or she should contact the research office via email at firstname.lastname@example.org to find out if Texas State plans to compete the opportunity.

 If LOIs are received from more than one college, and the number exceeds the applications allowed by the sponsor, the Office of Research and Sponsored Programs will conduct the selection process.